 Summary:Even though the development of an app is a complex matter, you don’t want your users’ experience to be equally complicated.
 The chances of them bailing out when they experience friction with your app will skyrocket.
 This article will focus on how best to present your app to your users and build something they’d love.

-App-based programming has emerged as one of the main ways people use software in the current age of computing.
-With the rise of mobile platforms for everything from personal to industrial use, apps have become increasingly specialized and sophisticated.
+The app ecosystem has emerged as one of the many ways people use software in the current age of computing.
+With the rise of mobile platforms for personal to industrial use, apps have become increasingly specialized and in demand.

 Developing a mobile app that can compete in this rapidly growing field is a promising and exciting opportunity for a programmer.
 Building a successful app takes more than just learning Python, however.
 Here are some questions you should answer before developing your app.